TOP

 Abstract Illustration:

-• The Corporation established the Secretariat Division under the Board of Directors as the unit responsible for corporate governance, and set up an appropriate number of qualified corporate governance personnel according to Article 3-08 of the Corporation's Guidelines for Corporate Governance.
+• The Corporation established the Secretariat Division under the Board of Directors as the unit responsible for corporate governance, and set up an appropriate number of qualified corporate governance personnel according to Article 7-02-01 of the Corporation's Guidelines for Corporate Governance.
 The qualifications and duties of the Board Secretariat manager complies with the criteria for corporate governance officers.
-On March 20, 2019, Board Secretariat Secretary Senior Vice President Barret Wang was appointed the Corporation's corporate governance officer at the 24th meeting of the 8th Board to protect shareholder rights and strengthen Board functions as he possesses legal qualifications and served in managerial capacities for more than three years, handling the legal, shareholding, and corporate governance affairs of listed companies.
+On December 13, 2023, Board Secretariat Secretary Secretary-General Joe Wang was appointed the Corporation's corporate governance officer at the 8th meeting of the 10th Board to protect shareholder rights and strengthen Board functions as he possesses legal qualifications and served in managerial capacities for more than three years, handling the legal, shareholding, and corporate governance affairs of listed companies.
 The main duties of the corporate governance officer are to handle Board and shareholder meeting matters in accordance with law, prepare meeting handbooks for Board and shareholder meetings, assist directors in taking office and continued training, provide directors with information necessary for implementation of business matters, and assist directors in complying with laws and regulations.
-The implementation status of corporate governance within the Corporation will report at the 35th meeting of the 9th Board on February 22, 2023, and will be periodically reported to the Board every year.
-In addition On January 1, 2024, Board Secretariat Secretary Joe Wang was appointed the Corporation's corporate governance officer at the 8th meeting of the 10th Board.
+The implementation status of corporate governance within the Corporation will report at the 14th meeting of the 10th Board on June 12, 2024, and will be periodically reported to the Board every year.

 • Main implementations for 2023 included: